Krab-mealworm-wasted, a cadet saw Mr. Owla embark.- Ray N. Franklin, 09:23 19 Dec 2019

 Our choices of words matching the det-saw split are limited, which can be great or terrible.
 On the left, we have only three words ending with det.
 The word cadet triggered a word association for me.
 I thought of military and then navy.
 Because of this association, I chose cadet.

 Next I tried out the palindrome in the Current Composition field.
 This is a place to build your palindrome.
 One thing to keep in mind at the start, is that each word choice has two possible uses.
 I can write det-saw and wasted, or wasted and det-saw.
 Either one could lead to a good palindrome.
 The only way to know is to try each.

 I start with wasted cadet saw.
-I remove the dash because I want a word that ends with det and to use saw as the next word.
+I replace the dash in the det-saw split with a space, because I want a word that ends with det and to use saw as the next word.
 Tab out, and I see this is not a valid palindrome.

 The split, det-saw is symmetrical with wasted, but the two letters I added in the middle are not symmetrical.
 I can restore symmetry by adding the letter A in front of cadet.
 Now the letter C is in the middle.
 Short words are good first choices because it is easier to make everything fit.
 Also, "a cadet" is a grammatical phrase.

 If I tab out, it is indeed a valid palindrome.
 The whole phrase, "wasted a cadet saw" almost sounds like a sentence.
 If I put a comma after wasted, it describes the cadet's state of mind and sets up a possible story.
 It doesn't always work out this easily, but I've had this experience more than I ever expected.
 To me, this says the tool does have the power to make writing palindromes easier.